sylvainhalle/PaperShell/Readme.md

 Full documentation
 ------------------

-See MANUAL.md for complete usage instructions, helper scripts, export options, and design notes.
+See `MANUAL.md` for complete usage instructions, helper scripts, export options, and design notes.

 About
 -----

-Maintained by Sylvain Hallé
-Université du Québec à Chicoutimi, Canada
+Maintained by Sylvain Hallé, Full Professor at Université du Québec à Chicoutimi, Canada.